ErikDakoda/vulcan-material-ui/readme.md

 There are some nice bonus features like a CountrySelect with autocomplete and theming.
 Documentation is forthcoming.

-The following components are not implemented yet: ModalTrigger, Icon, Card, Datatable & DateTime.
+The following components are not implemented yet: Icon, DateTime.

 ## Installation